AminaOti/python-trading-bot-front-end/README.md

 ## 3 -Body-homepage (_child component_)

 - Link to unit tests:
+- (todo) should display the title: Thicc Dough Crypto Bots
-- (todo) should display all the bots in the ...
+- (todo) should display all the bots using the ... component
 - (todo) should navigate to the bots page when you click on one of the bots tiles

 ### UAT